mchangrh/sb-slash/docs/commands.md

 breakdown of categories and types, with count and percentage
 - publicid - Public ID of user to get info on
 - sort - sort categories by descending order
+- piechart - get a visual representation of the stats

 ### /skipsegments
 get a list of segments